-- Minimising disturbance to vegetation and potential fauna habitats; - DevEx employees to conduct walk-through checks of all proposed clearing areas to confirm that no sensitive fauna are present; - Employing management measures to minimise impact on watercourses; - Educating people on the importance of not killing or disturbing wildlife; - Limiting vehicle speeds to reduce the potential for road kills:

-- Construction of drill sumps with an egress of 45 degrees to allow fauna to ascend out of the sump; - Capping of open drill holes; - Managing refuse to prevent attraction to feral animals; and - Culling feral animals in consultation with traditional owners.
+- Minimising disturbance to vegetation and potential fauna habitats; - Employing management measures to minimise impact on watercourses; - Educating people on the importance of not killing or disturbing native wildlife; - Limiting vehicle speeds to reduce the potential for road kills; - Construction of drill sumps with an egress to allow fauna to ascend out of the sump.
+Drill sumps are checked for presence of trapped fauna, as detailed in the post drilling procedure; - · Capping of open drill holes; - Managing refuse to prevent attraction to feral animals; and - Culling feral animals in consultation with traditional owners.
 If culling of feral animals has been required, DevEx has contacted the appropriate Aboriginal Ranger Group to conduct any culling activities.